Ernie Anastos: Career

+In 1982 he was replaced on the 5:00 and 11:00 pm newscasts by Tom Snyder, who joined WABC following the cancellation of his NBC late-night program.
+Anastos would return to anchoring in the late afternoon the following year, with Bill Beutel joining him to anchor a 4:30 pm newscast that failed to find an audience and was cancelled in early 1984; Snyder left WABC shortly thereafter to return to Los Angeles, and Anastos would replace him in his former anchor positions.
+Anastos again became the anchor of the early evening and late newscasts on WABC-TV, and would hold these positions for another five years.

 In May 1989, Anastos announced that he was leaving WABC after eleven years.
-The next month, he took over as WCBS-TV’s lead anchor and also the 11 pm anchor role.
+The next month, he took over as WCBS-TV’s lead anchor and also the 11 p.m. anchor role.

-From 1995-2000, Anastos became involved in radio and TV broadcast ownership while also anchoring and hosting various assignments including, WWOR-TV and Lifetime's Our Home.
+From 1995–2000, Anastos became involved in radio and TV broadcast ownership while also anchoring and hosting various assignments including, WWOR-TV and Lifetime's Our Home.

-In 2001, he returned to WCBS-TV as the lead anchor at 5pm, 6pm and 11pm.
+In 2001, he returned to WCBS-TV as the lead anchor at 5, 6, and 11pm..
 He covered The World Trade Center attacks on 9/11.

 In 2005, he signed a five-year, $10 million contact with WNYW-TV.
 At channel 5, he appeared for the news at 5 and 10pm.
-At that time, Anastos took over the 6pm news anchor role on WNYW-TV in 2012 with a newly revamped format to include more live interview segments and positive news stories.
+At that time, Anastos took over the 6p.m. news anchor role on WNYW-TV in 2012 with a newly revamped format to include more live interview segments and positive news stories.

 In June 2019, Anastos decided to relinquish his anchoring duties at the WNYW-TV to enroll at Harvard Business School to study a curriculum of leadership and management courses.
 On-air tributes video was prepared by Fox 5.
 Anastos is also president of Ernie Anastos World Television, Inc. which has co-produced "New York Star of the Day", "Ernie Anastos in New York" and "Positively Ernie", which all appeared on WNYW-TV in New York.